SRI-CSL/trio-quicly/quicly_specification.md

 QUIC-LY establishes a connection in one round trip, without TLS:

-* Client sends an Initial packet using QUIC-LY’s version with a CONFIG frame (optional) and PADDING to reach a configured size (Section {{packet-types-and-headers}}).
+* Client sends an Initial packet using QUIC-LY’s version with a CONFIG frame (optional) and padding to reach a configured size (Section {{packet-types-and-headers}}).
 * Server responds with ACK (for the Initial) and CONFIG-ACK (if needed).
 Both endpoints then consider the connection established and proceed with Short Header packets.

 The CONFIG/CONFIG-ACK exchange carries a compact set of transport parameters using TLVs.
 Operators MAY omit CONFIG entirely and rely on prearranged defaults.